xcart/xc5-manual/en/modules/xc4_to_xc5_migration_wizard/xc4_to_xc5_migration_wizard_system_requirements_and_installation.md

 To migrate your X-Cart 4 store to X-Cart 5, you need:

 1. Your existing X-Cart 4 store.
+For the migration, you will need to provide the migration module with your X-Cart 4 database connection details and your store URL, so be sure to have those at hand when you launch the Migration wizard.
 2. A fresh installation of X-Cart 5. **Important**: Be sure to use the default build configuration that you get right out of the distribution package.
 Do not install any additional modules and do not attempt any customizations of the X-Cart 5 store's default functionality or look & feel before your X-Cart 4 data and settings have been fully migrated.
 Be sure to remove any demo data that may be present in the X-Cart 5 store (A link to the "Remove data" tool will be provided at the first step of the Migration wizard).

 The module can be obtained via X-Cart’s Marketplace: